 However, for third-party and enterprise apps that are not in the App Store, your device first needs to “trust” these apps.

-In this article, we discuss the steps you need to follow to trust an app on the iPhone.
-With these steps, you can easily install every application into your smartphone.
+In this article, we discuss the steps you need to follow to trust an app on the iPhone for iOS 10, 9, 11, 12, and 13.
+With these steps, you can easily install any untrusted app on your iPhone.

 How Do I Trust an App on my iPhone?

-Step 1: When you try to install an app from a developer that Apple doesn’t know, it will show a message saying that the software is from an Untrusted Enterprise Developer.
+Step 1: When you try to install an app from an untrusted iPhone app developer that Apple doesn’t know, it will show a message saying that the application is from an Untrusted Enterprise Developer and has not been trusted on this iPhone.
 Tap on the Cancel button to clear the message.

 Step 2: Go to Settings.